miicck/xdmc/README.md

 <h2>Compiling</h2>
 To build the executable, run build.py (which can be found in the root directory).
-This will generate code, compile and link to an executable (called xdmc) in the root directory.
-This will detect the number of cores on your system and use them all to speed up parallelization.
+This will generate code, compile and link an executable (called xdmc) in the root directory.
+This will detect the number of cores on your system and use them all to speed up compilation.
 Unit tests can be ran (in a few seconds), either in serial or parallel, in the following manner:

         $ xdmc -t # serial